Benefits of Waking Up Early and How To Do It

-Convinced that you should get up earlier?
-Don’t worry; it only takes a few days to train your body and mind to become an early riser.
+Convinced that you should be waking up earlier?
+Don’t worry; it only takes a few days to help your body and brain wake up in peak condition.

 You don’t need to make drastic changes; no one should go from night owl to Mark Wahlberg’s routine in one night.
-Start with gradual changes and build up to waking up earlier.
+Start with gradual changes and build up to waking up early.

-Here are seven tips to help you to get started:
+Here are seven tips on how to wake up early:

 Physically getting out of bed can be the hardest part of rising early.
 And putting one alarm clock on the other side of the room, so you have to jump up and run across the room in the morning will just make you despise your early mornings.

 A better way of doing it is to have two alarm clocks.
 Your first alarm should be in arms reach and is to wake you up.
 A few minutes later your second alarm should go off, which is completely out of reach.
 This is your cue to actually get up out of bed.

 This way gives your body time to gently wake up.
 If you set the second alarm 10-15 minutes after the first, you could spend the time reading or starting to plan your day.
 Just make sure you don’t snooze during this time and do something to begin waking your brain up.

 Having the right attitude can go a long way to helping you wake up early.
 Motivate yourself by doing something you enjoy first thing in the morning.
 Make waking up early a pleasure, not a chore.

 You could start your day by stimulating your brain, listening to podcasts, or reading.
 This is especially effective if the subject is waking up early.